62 The Housing Almanac

 3.66%

-In 2012, the U.S. housing market recorded existing-home sales averaged 4.66 million, new-construction sales of 368K, and a 30-year fixed mortgage rate of 3.66%.
+In 2012, the U.S. housing market recorded existing-home sales averaged 4.66 million, new-construction sales of 368K, a median existing-home price of $176,800, and a 30-year fixed mortgage rate of 3.66%.

 By the numbers — 2012: new-home sales 368K, existing-home sales 4.66M, median existing price $176,800, 30-year mortgage rate 3.66%.